montao/space-job/misc/multiplayer-Protokoll.md

 *m_LightStage.OnValueChanged += OnStateChange;* and<br>
 *m_LightStage.OnValueChanged -= OnStateChange;*

-This way we the Owner of the player can change the variable. *OnStateChange*
+This way we the Owner of the player can change the variable. *OnStateChange* will be called when the value of the variable changes.

 ## 3. Access Server-RPC